The Critical Need:

 In the District of Columbia, only 52.3% of students are able to read at grade level.
 With the high school graduation rate at 59%, it is crucial that these academic needs are addressed at an early age.

-The curriculum is aligned to the Common Core Standards, however, Kid Power meets students wherever they are academically, while working to gradually support these grade-level standards.
+The curriculum is aligned to the Common Core Standards.
+However, Kid Power meets students wherever they are academically and works to gradually support these grade-level standards.

 Enrichment activities incorporate innovative, hands-on, and kinesthetic learning.
 For example, students engage in advanced math lessons through a Fantasy Baseball competition or practice literacy skills through researching community issues, writing personal essays, or analyzing films.